qzhang4/metacorr/README.md

-# metacorr: all code are about the study in the paper "Meta-Analysis of Correlation Coefficients: A Cautionary Tale on Treating Measurement Errors".
+# metacorr: data generation code for "Meta-Analysis of Correlation Coefficients: A Cautionary Tale on Treating Measurement Errors".
 # DataHomoContNorm.R: generate data for simulation study 1&2 with continuous scale, underying true scores are normal, and effect sizes are homogeneous.
 # DataHomoContSkew.R: generate data for simulation study 1&2 with continuous scale, underying true scores are skewed, and effect sizes are homogeneous.
 # DataHeteContNorm.R: generate data for simulation study 1&2 with continuous scale, underying true scores are normal, and effect sizes are heterogeneous.